Catatonic Depression: Causes And Treatment

 Electroconvulsive therapy (ECT)

 In some cases, electroconvulsive therapy (ECT) is used as a treatment method.
 During electroconvulsive therapy, electric shocks are administered under general anesthesia to send electrical currents through the brain, which causes a brief seizure.
 This seizure can shock the brain out of the catatonic state it’s in.
-ECT is often viewed as an effective treatment, but many people only choose it as a last resort since it causes a seizure and may have side effects.
+Electroconvulsive therapy is often viewed as an effective treatment, but many people only choose it as a last resort since it causes a seizure and may have side effects.
 However, many experts in the medical community see ECT as one of the safer options for treatment-resistant depression.

 Transcranial magnetic stimulation (TMS)